Mythetech/Mythetech.Framework/README.md

 # Mythetech.Components

-A collection of reusable Blazor components built with MudBlazor for the Mythetech platform.
+A collection of reusable Blazor components and abstractions to help build cross platform rich application experiences for desktop and web in blazor.

 ## Overview

 This repository contains a set of custom Blazor components that extend the functionality of MudBlazor, providing a consistent and reusable component library for Mythetech applications.
 The components are designed to be modular, maintainable, and follow best practices for Blazor development.

+The repository also contains abstractions for functionality to work generically with blazor applications acknowledging the behavior for some interactions is broadly different across runtime environments, like desktop in a webview versus natively in WebAssembly in the browser.

 ## Storybook Demo